 However, no energy source is completely safe.
 Nuclear power with its low emissions compares favourably to other sources.
-According to one estimate nuclear power causes 99.8 per cent fewer deaths than coal, 99.7 per cent fewer than oil and 97.6percent fewer than natural gas.
-It is comparable to solar or wind, and has the ability to produce reliable baseload electricity.
+According to one estimate nuclear power causes 99.8 percent fewer deaths than coal, 99.7 percent fewer than oil, and 97.6 percent fewer than natural gas.
+It is comparable to solar or wind and can produce reliable baseload electricity.

-It is implicit to say that your fear about nuclear energy outweighs your fear over climate change.
+It is implicit to say that your fear of nuclear energy outweighs your fear of climate change.
 If that becomes the norm, then the climate will be the one to pay.

 This fear is slowly losing its traction across Europe and the rest of the world.
-Thunberg’s tweet was in response to the EU parliament’s decision label investments in nuclear power stations, as well lower-carbon natural gas as “climate-friendly.”
-Belgium has decided , unlike Germany, to keep open two reactors which were slated to close, while France announced plans for building as many as 14 more reactors.
-Even in Japan, the site of the worst nuclear accident since Chernobyl’s, support for nuclear power is increasing.
+Thunberg’s tweet was in response to the EU parliament’s decision to label investments in nuclear power stations, as well ll lower-carbon natural gas as “climate-friendly.”
+Belgium has decided, unlike Germany, to keep open two reactothatich were slated to close, while France announced plans for building as many as 14 more reactors.
+Even in Japan, the site of the worst nuclear accident since Chornobyl, support for nuclear power is increasing.

-In the meantime, the US Biden administration spends billions to subsidise existing plants.
+In the meantime, the US Biden administration spends billions to subsidize existing plants.
 States like New York, California, and even California, are trying to keep open plants that were scheduled to close.